Jeff-Emuveyan/RideHailingApp/README.md

 ### Architecture

-While developing this application, I used the **Google recommended** [android app architecture](https://developer.android.com/topic/architecture#recommended-app-arch) as a guideline to organize the code base into three distint layers: UI layer, Domain layer and Data layer.
+While developing this application, I used the **Google recommended** [android app architecture](https://developer.android.com/topic/architecture#recommended-app-arch) as a guideline to organize the code base into three distint layers: UI(feature) layer, Domain layer and Data layer.

 The UI layer of the app is written completely in Jetpack Compose.
 There are no Fragments, only Composable screens.